 We are subject to financial market risks, including changes in interest rates.
-As of December 31, 2016, our debt portfolio consisted of 98% variable-rate investments (including 95% with a floor) and 2% fixed-rate investments.
+As of June 30, 2017, our debt portfolio consisted of 99% variable-rate investments (including 9% where LIBOR was below the floor) and 1% fixed-rate investments.
 The variable-rate loans are usually based on a LIBOR rate and typically have durations of three months, after which they reset to current market interest rates.
 Variable-rate investments subject to a floor generally reset by reference to the current market index after one to nine months only if the index exceeds the floor.
 In regards to variable-rate instruments with a floor, we do not benefit from increases in interest rates until such rates exceed the floor and thereafter benefit from market rates above any such floor.
 In contrast, our cost of funds, to the extent it is not fixed, will fluctuate with changes in interest rates since it has no floor.